 life-sustaining businesses and services identified by the PA Department of Community and Development.

 programs must apply for a waiver.
 PKC and HSSAP programs may continue to operate while waiver consideration is pending.

-Are all PKC and HSSAP programs able to apply for a waiver?
+Are all PKC and HSSAP programs able to apply for a waiver (2019-20 academic year)?

 No. While schools remain closed, PKC and HSSAP programs physically located inside school buildings must adhere to school closure requirements and may not re-open until those school buildings re-open.
 Parents/caregivers who employed by life-sustaining business and need care for their children may contact their local Early Learning Resource center for assistance finding a suitable childcare alternative.
 View Early Learning Resource Center contact information.

-If a PKC and HSSAP program is closed, whether by choice or by mandate, may staff apply for Unemployment Compensation?
+If a PKC and HSSAP program is closed, whether by choice or by mandate, may staff apply for Unemployment Compensation (2019-20 academic year)?

 Since payments will continue to programs without interruption, the expectation is that program-funded staff will continue to be paid during closures and placed on administrative-type leave staff should not be expected to use sick time for COVID-19-related closures.
 Lead agencies with partners must pass through the agreed upon payments to their partners.